-BE IT FURTHER RESOLVED, that the City Manager shall process the amendments and present them to^{}Council for consideration on or before 20 November 2014.
+The City Manager shall process the amendments and present them to the Ethics Review Commission at its meeting on October 20, 2014, and to Council for consideration on or before November 20, 2014.
 The City Manager may revise the proposed Code language to comply with City Charter requirements and other laws and to conform the proposed ordinance to standard ordinance format and language;

-BE IT FURTHER RESOLVED, that the City Auditor develop and implement training and procedures necessary to (1) improve the investigation close-out process by incorporating notification of the findings to the investigated party whenever appropriate; (2) expand the amount of detail and, whenever possible, use plain language in investigative reports to ensure clarity to third parties; and (3) continue to refer matters involving personnel issues, de minimis violations, operational issues, and public safety issues to the City Manager as appropriate; and
+The City Auditor develop and implement training and procedures necessary to (1) improve the investigation close-out process by incorporating notification of the findings to the investigated party whenever appropriate; (2) expand the amount of detail and, whenever possible, use plain language in investigative reports to ensure clarity to third parties; and (3) continue to refer matters involving personnel issues, de minimis violations, operational issues, and public safety issues to the City Manager as appropriate; and

-BE IT FURTHER RESOLVED, that the City Manager and City Auditor shall jointly create a process that eliminates the potential for conflict of interest among the City Attorney's staff, provides adequate legal representation to support the Auditor's investigations, and is consistent with both the City Charter and the American Bar Association's Model Rules of Professional Conduct, and that any necessary codification of this process be incorporated into the amendments presented to the Council;
+The City Manager and City Auditor shall jointly create a process that eliminates the potential for conflict of interest among the City Attorney's staff, provides adequate legal representation to support the Auditor's investigations, and is consistent with both the City Charter and the Texas Disciplinary Rules of Professional Conduct, and that any necessary codification of this process be incorporated into the amendments presented to the Council;

-BE IT FURTHER RESOLVED, that the City Manager and City Auditor shall meet as needed to obtain joint agreement on any other disputed matters of investigative authority, and that any necessary codification of this agreement be incorporated into the amendments presented to the Council.
+The City Manager and City Auditor shall meet as needed to obtain joint agreement on any other disputed matters of investigative authority, and that any necessary codification of this agreement be incorporated into the amendments presented to the Council.